48Club/bnb-48-inscription/README.md

 ### deployment

 The sender deploys a new inscription following bnb-48 standard and acts as the role of owner.

-The tick value must be unique, the second deploy of the same tick should be ignored by indexer.
+If the tick value is not unique, operation on the second or later deployed one should carry tick-hash instead of tick to avoid confliction.

 |tuple|type|mandatory|description|
 |-|-|-|-|